bwgraves/doc-scrape-challenge/md/reject_multi_recipient_bounce.md

-# reject_multi_recipient_bounce Reject the request when the envelope sender is the null address,
+# reject_multi_recipient_bounce undefined; Reject the request when the envelope sender is the null address,
 and the message has multiple envelope recipients.
 This usage has rare but legitimate applications: under certain conditions, multi-recipient mail that was posted with the DSN option NOTIFY=NEVER